Topology Matters: Measuring Memory Leakage in Multi-Agent LLMs: Conclusion

 \section{Conclusion}

-We presented MAMA, a framework that quantifies how graph topology drives memory leakage in multi-agent LLM systems.
-Using a synthetic, leak-controlled dataset and a standardized two-phase protocol (Engram for seeding private memory; Resonance for multi-round interaction), we evaluated six topologies, agent counts $n\in\{4,5,6\}$, diverse attacker--target placements, and multiple base models.
-Results are consistent: topology and placement dominate risk (complete leaks most, chain leaks least; shorter distance and higher centrality increase leakage), leakage emerges early and plateaus, and model choice shifts absolute levels while preserving topology ordering and PII-type patterns (temporal and locational details leak more than identity or regulated identifiers).
-These findings yield actionable guidance: prefer sparse or hierarchical connectivity, increase attacker--target distance, and avoid hub-bypassing leaf-to-leaf shortcuts.
-MAMA provides a compact baseline for topology-aware defenses and for studying how routing and role design shape security in multi-agent LLMs.
+We presented MAMA, a controlled evaluation framework for quantifying topology-conditioned memory leakage in multi-agent LLMs.
+With a synthetic, leak-controlled dataset and a two-phase protocol (Engram seeding; Resonance interaction), we tested six topologies, $n\in\{4,5,6\}$, attacker--target placements, and multiple base models.
+Results are stable: dense graphs and shorter-distance/higher-centrality placements often leak more, with \texttt{complete} consistently among the most leakage-prone topologies and \texttt{chain}/\texttt{tree} typically among the most protective; leakage rises in early rounds then plateaus; and model choice mainly rescales magnitudes, although fine-grained topology rankings can vary more for lower-leakage models, while PII-type patterns remain consistent (temporal/location leak more than identity/regulated IDs).
+We recommend sparse or hierarchical connectivity, greater attacker--target separation, and limiting hub-bypassing shortcuts.
+MAMA offers a baseline for topology-aware defenses and secure routing/role design.